 With our small class sizes, art, music and sports programs, advanced college courses, and individual tutoring, NHCS has a near-perfect graduation rate with over 90 percent going on to college.

 Through our college prep program, advanced students are encouraged to complete college course credits while still in high school.
 NHCS graduates are well-accepted at both Christian and secular colleges and universities, as well as military academies.
 Many of our graduates are serving in the medical field or in businesses, bringing a higher level of economic value and growth to our community.

 In grades 7-12, our student mentoring programs have become a cornerstone of New Hope Christian School.
 Veteran students ‘buddy up’ with new students to help them adjust to their new school and cultivate friendships.
-Seniors mentor all incoming freshmen to help them transition from junior high to high school.
-Students serving one another as teacher assistants, C.R.E.W. members, and in Student Government foster friendships that go beyond their years at New Hope.
+Seniors and juniors mentor all incoming freshmen to help them transition from junior high to high school.
+While participating in things like teacher assistant, tutor for an elementary student, a CREW or Student Government member, our students learn the value of serving others.

 We cordially invite you to call or visit us at any time.
 We would love to hear from you.

-Mission Statement – Equipping for a life that pleases Jesus with a quality Christian-based education.
+Mission Statement – Equipping for a life that pleases Jesus through excellent Bible-based education.

 Statement of Purpose

 Concise instructions for raising successful generations for the future are given in Deuteronomy 6.
 This clearly states that God’s Word and accounts of how God works with people must completely surround youth on a 24-hour basis.
 Our ministry is to assist the family and local, Bible-believing churches in fulfilling this command for the nurturing and training of children (see Deut.
 6:1-9; Prov.
 6:20; Prov.
 22:6; Prov.
 29:17; Eph.
 6:4).